-Fortunately things have levelled out, for the most part.
-While the Model X still has wait times up to 7 months, and the Long Range Model 3 is completely missing, the majority of Tesla's line-up is more readily available.
+Fortunately things have levelled out pretty nicely.
+The Model X no longer comes with wait times of over a year, and the worst affected car (the Long Range Model Y) may only arrive as late as July.
 So you don't necessarily need to commit to a lengthy wait before your new car is delivered.
 Still the length of your wait all depends on which Tesla you’re buying, and in some cases what premium add-ons you’re ordering it with.

 Here's everything you need to know about Tesla wait times, including how long you have to wait and what you can do to try to shorten the wait time.